Tech Brew Ride Home

 Buying an internet router made outside the US is now verboten.
 Claude can now basically fully use your computer for you.
 More layoffs and surprising production cuts in the gaming industry.
 And the two big prediction markets try to close the barn door when it comes to insider trading.
 US regulator bans imports of new foreign-made routers, citing security concerns (Reuters) Anthropic's Claude Can Now Control Your Computer (CNET) Epic Games Cuts About 1,000 Jobs Across Company Amid ‘Fortnite’ Slump

-- Intelligent reportZuck’s Personal AI Agent
+- Intelligent ReportZuck’s Personal AI Agent

 Published Mar 23, 2026